tourze/doctrine-ip-bundle/README.md

 class YourEntity
 {
+    // This property will store the IP address when the entity is created
     #[CreateIpColumn]
     private ?string $createIp = null;

+    // This property will store the IP address when the entity is updated
     #[UpdateIpColumn]
     private ?string $updateIp = null;

+    // Getters and setters
+    public function getCreateIp(): ?string
+    {
+        return $this->createIp;
     }

+    public function getUpdateIp(): ?string
+    {
+        return $this->updateIp;
+    }
+}
 ```

+## How It Works

+The bundle works by listening to Doctrine's lifecycle events:

+1. It registers event listeners for Doctrine's `prePersist` and `preUpdate` events
+2. It captures the client IP from the request through Symfony's `kernel.request` event
+3. When an entity is created or updated, it checks for properties with the appropriate attributes
+4. If found, it automatically sets the client IP to those properties

-## Configuration | 配置
+## Configuration

 The bundle is auto-configured.
 No additional configuration is needed.

-该包是自动配置的，无需额外配置。

-## How it works | 工作原理

-1. The bundle listens to Doctrine's `prePersist` and `preUpdate` events
-2. It also listens to Symfony's `kernel.request` event to get the client IP
-3. When an entity is created or updated, it automatically sets the IP address to the configured properties

-1. 该包监听 Doctrine 的 `prePersist` 和 `preUpdate` 事件
-2. 同时监听 Symfony 的 `kernel.request` 事件以获取客户端 IP
-3. 当实体被创建或更新时，自动将 IP 地址设置到配置的属性中
+## Dependencies

+This bundle automatically requires and configures:

+- `tourze/doctrine-entity-checker-bundle`

-## License | 许可证
+## License

 This bundle is licensed under the MIT License.

-该包基于 MIT 许可证。